 Both Printful and teelaunch will automatically send shipment notification emails to your customers that include tracking information once their products ship.

-If you opted to “Manually select products” when you initially set up your Collections, then don’t forget to click into each collection and select the products you want in each.
+If you opted to “Manually select products” when you initially set up your Collections, then don’t forget to click into each collection and select the products you want in each collection.

 Refer to your Payout Schedule on the Home screen of your Shopify Dashboard to find out when funds are scheduled to be paid out to you.
 This is especially helpful if you plan on waiting until the funds are in your account before you submit an order to Printful or teelaunch for fulfillment.
 Both Printful and teelaunch will charge you right away when you submit an order to them.